Riib11/SocialNetworks/done.md

 ## April 1 - April 5

+- created proper and more validly-Winsorized pairs graph for authors features. only Winsorize first 9 (finely-grained) features, and found that Winsorize-fraction=0.02 is about good

 - read: _On the Compliance of Women Engineers with a Gendered Scientific System_
   - information on social networks by gender in different disciplines
   - shows use of several centrality and feature measures in networks: